-Raphael's School of Beauty Culture discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Raphael's School of Beauty Culture in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Raphael's School of Beauty Culture has contracted as its agent to provide a service instead of using school employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+Raphael's School of Beauty Culture, Inc. discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+A school official is a person employed by Raphael's School of Beauty Culture, Inc. in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Raphael's School of Beauty Culture, Inc. has contracted as its agent to provide a service instead of using school employees or officials (such as an attorney, auditor, or collection agent); or a person serving on the Board of Trustees.

-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Raphael's School of Beauty Culture
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Raphael's School of Beauty Culture, Inc.

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Raphael's School of Beauty Culture to comply with the requirements of FERPA.
+(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Raphael's School of Beauty Culture, Inc. to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: